Skip to content

 IMPORTANT LEGAL INFORMATION

-This material is intended to be of general interest only and should not be construed as individual investment advice or a recommendation or solicitation to buy, sell or hold any security or to adopt any investment strategy.
+This material is provided for general informational purposes only and should not be considered individualized investment advice, a recommendation or a solicitation to adopt any investment strategy.
 It does not constitute legal or tax advice.
-This material may not be reproduced, distributed or published without prior written permission from Franklin Templeton.
+Franklin Templeton accepts no liability for losses arising from use of this material.

-Franklin Templeton has environmental, social and governance (ESG) capabilities; however, not all strategies or products for a strategy consider โ€œESGโ€ as part of their investment process.
+Franklin Templeton offers environmental, social and governance (ESG) capabilities, though not all strategies or products incorporate ESG as part of the investment process.

-Issued in Europe by: Franklin Templeton International Services S.ร r.l. โ€“ Supervised by the Commission de Surveillance du Secteur Financier - 8A, rue Albert Borschette, L-1246 Luxembourg.
-Tel: +352-46 66 67-1 Fax: +352 342080 9861.
+Europe: Issued by Franklin Templeton International Services S.à r.l., 8A, rue Albert Borschette, L-1246 Luxembourg.
 Poland: Issued by Templeton Asset Management (Poland) TFI S.A.; Rondo ONZ 1; 00-124 Warsaw.
-Saudi Arabia: Franklin Templeton Financial Company, Unit 209, Rubeen Plaza, Northern Ring Rd, Hittin District 13512, Riyadh, Saudi Arabia.
+Saudi Arabia: Issued by Franklin Templeton Financial Company, 13512 Riyadh, Saudi Arabia.
 Regulated by CMA.
 License no. 23265-22.
-Tel: +966-112542570.
-All investments entail risks including loss of principal investment amount.
-South Africa: Issued by Franklin Templeton Investments SA (PTY) Ltd, which is an authorised Financial Services Provider.
-Tel: +27 (21) 831 7400 Fax: +27 10 344 0686.
+South Africa: Issued by Franklin Templeton Investments SA (PTY) Limited, which is authorised by the FSCA as a Financial Service Provider (No.44475).
 Switzerland: Issued by Franklin Templeton Switzerland Ltd, Talstrasse 41, CH-8001 Zurich.
-United Arab Emirates: Issued by Franklin Templeton Investments (ME) Limited, authorized and regulated by the Dubai Financial Services Authority.
-Dubai office: Franklin Templeton, The Gate, East Wing, Level 2, Dubai International Financial Centre, P.O.
+Middle East & Africa (ex South Africa): Issued by Franklin Templeton Investments (ME) Limited, which is regulated by the Dubai Financial Services Authority.
+Address: Franklin Templeton, The Gate, East Wing, Level 2, Dubai International Financial Centre, P.O.
 Box 506613, Dubai, U.A.E.
-Tel: +9714-4284100 Fax: +9714-4284140.
-UK: Issued by Franklin Templeton Investment Management Limited (FTIML), registered office: Cannon Place, 78 Cannon Street, London EC4N 6HL.
-Tel: +44 (0)20 7073 8500.
-Authorized and regulated in the United Kingdom by the Financial Conduct Authority.
+Tel: +971(04) 428 4100.
+United Kingdom: Issued by Franklin Templeton Investment Management Limited (FTIML), registered office: Cannon Place, 78 Cannon Street, London EC4N 6HL.

 Australia: Issued by Franklin Templeton Australia Limited (ABN 76 004 835 849) (Australian Financial Services License Holder No. 240827), Level 47, 120 Collins Street, Melbourne, Victoria 3000.
-Hong Kong: Issued by Franklin Templeton Investments (Asia) Limited, 62/F, Two IFC, 8 Finance Street, Central, Hong Kong.
-Japan: Issued by Franklin Templeton Investments Japan Limited.
-Korea: Issued by Franklin Templeton Investment Advisors Korea Co., Ltd., 3rd fl., CCMM Building, 101 Yeouigongwon-ro, Yeongdeungpo-gu, Seoul, Korea 07241.
-Malaysia: Issued by Franklin Templeton Asset Management (Malaysia) Sdn.
+Hong Kong: Issued by Franklin Templeton Investments (Asia) Limited.
+Japan: Issued by Franklin Templeton Japan Co., Ltd. South Korea: Issued by Franklin Templeton Investment Advisors Korea Co., Ltd. Malaysia: Issued by Franklin Templeton Asset Management (Malaysia) Sdn.
 Bhd. & Franklin Templeton GSC Asset Management Sdn.
 Bhd.
-This document has not been reviewed by Securities Commission Malaysia.
-Singapore: Issued by Templeton Asset Management Ltd. Registration No. (UEN) 199205211E, 7 Temasek Boulevard, #26-03 Suntec Tower One, 038987, Singapore.
+Singapore: Issued by Templeton Asset Management Ltd. (UEN) 199205211E.
+2 Central Boulevard, IOI Central Boulevard Towers, West Tower #34-01, Singapore 018916.